ReinisS/LoanWebApp/README.md

 ![ER Diagram](assets/LoanWebAppERDiagram.png)

-Entity Framework Core is used in this project using the "code-first" approach, meaning the entity C# classes were created first, and the database tables are generated from them.
+Entity Framework Core is used in this project using the "code first" approach, meaning the entity C# classes were created first, and the database tables are generated from them.
 An initial database migration is included in the `Migrations` folder.